Sitecore-Hackathon/2022-E-Square-V/README.md

 ⟹ Best addition to the Sitecore MVP Site

 ## Description
-⟹ The Sitecore MVP site an Open Source project and it is based on the Sitecore Headless Rendering SDK and uses Sitecore Layout Service; a headless API end point that provides Sitecore page route data as JSON response.
-Then this JSON response is used by the default LayoutRequestHandler to render the pages.
+⟹ This work will introduce some additional Foundation Layers to the Sitecore MVP site that connects with Sitecore Experience Edge to fetch the Layout Response data.
 The Sitecore Experience Edge is a futuristic API based Service from Sitecore and its replicated and scalable.
 Currently the Sitecore MVP Site does not offer to use Experience Edge with GraphQL queries to fetch the layout route data of the pages.

-If we scaffold the Sitecore JSS app, by default it provides both

-### What was problem solved ?

-This project will enable the Sitecore MVP Site to connect with Sitecore Experience Edge by means of the CustomRenderingEngineMiddleware and CustomGraphQLEdgeConnector.
+This project will enable the Sitecore MVP Site to connect with Sitecore Experience Edge with the help of the CustomRenderingEngineMiddleware and CustomGraphQLEdgeConnector layers.

 ### How does this module solve it ?